svenlahann/vagrant-ansible/README.md

 #### Compatibility and Installation

 The system is compatible with OSX, Windows and Linux.
 It´s tested on OSX Yosemite and El Capitan and Windows 10.
-I will not go into installation details here, but on Windows 10 you´ll need to install a proper shell like [Babun](http://babun.github.io/) or [Cygwin](https://www.cygwin.com/).
-Please take note, that in most of cases you should use current stable versions of the software required for best experience.
+Please consider updating the required software from time to time.

 System Configuration
 --------------------